zaneifilippo/IoT_individual_assignment/README.md

 ```
 The aggregation function is present both in the WiFi and the LoRa firmwares, although sometime we have reduced the $f_s$ or commented parts of the list of info to send in order to perform different experiment on the power consumption while sampling at different $f_s$ or by sending packages of different size.
 ## Task4: Sending the aggregated value to the MQTT server
 Since the configuration with the INA219 blocks the direct connection to the pc with the usb cable, we first tried to create the connection to the pc via the Mosquitto broker, which gave many problems due to privacy settings of the pc but with some help from chatGPT we were able to give it permission to give access to all devices connected to the same wifi network.
+The firmware discussed in this section can be found in the [receiver_individual_assignment](/receiver_individual_assignment/) folder.

 The information sent to the MQTT broker could have been the raw data, but to make the task lighter, the data sent are a sequence of aggregated data: first the mean voltage measured over a windows of 10s, then for comparison the minimum and maximum voltage values measured in the window, followed by the number of points measured and the sampling rate $f_s$ chosen by the FFT, which is constant 20Hz since the lowerlimit was raised due to the bad waveform recunstructed from the 10Hz experiment.
 Although we were able to establish a connection via WiFi to the MQTT server on my PC, in this configuration we were not able to perform any kind of power measure due to the complete stop of working of the whole board once connected both ESP32s with the INA219, probably because the AZ-Delivery was not able to keep operations while also powering both the INA219 and the Heltec ESP32 together.